kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

 Prepare for deployment :tutorial-machine:`Machine Learning Workstation`
 -----------------------------------------------------------------------
 1. The quantization process requires model weights and a subset (100 to 1000 samples) of the training dataset to calibrate the model.
-This process is done in the Vitis AI deployment container which is a constrained environment.
-To simplify this step, the fully preprocessed calibration subset and model weights are prepared in advance.
+To avoid preprocessing the dataset for quantization inside the container, run the following command to prepare the calibration samples and model weights in advance:

    Open and run the ``reference-designs-ml/deployment/deployment_preparation.ipynb`` Jupyter Notebook to save calibration data and weights to ``reference-designs-ml/deployment/deployment_artifacts/deployment_inputs`` directory.